stormcloudtech/devweb/README.md

   - Blog News (Add, List, Alter, Delete)

 ## Template
-Este site faz uso do template Beemind, que também foi desenvolvido por mim, <b>Gustavo Alves Dev</b>, e pode ser encontrado neste repositório: <a href="https://github.com/gustavoalvesdev/template-beemind" target="_blank">Template Beemind</a>
+This project uses Beemind website template, which was also developed by me, <b>Gustavo Alves Dev</b>, and can be found in the following repository: <a href="https://github.com/gustavoalvesdev/template-beemind" target="_blank">Template Beemind</a>